7 Ways Asynchronous Communication Builds Trust

 2. Improves clarity and understanding

-Asynchronous communication allows individuals to ask queries, and request clarification which goes a long way to build trust among worker bees.
+Asynchronous meeting allows individuals to ask queries, and request clarification which goes a long way to build trust among worker bees.
 As users buzz, Weet facilitates the users to define the course of action in a matter.

 3. Bridges the gap between phone and emails

 These two forms of communication were previously the most trusted forms of communication.
-However, asynchronous communication has a more personal touch, which improves communication.
+However, asynchronous meeting has a more personal touch, which improves communication.
 The ability of the worker bees to have an app that integrates emails into a video conversation contributes to the reliability of the conversation.

 4. Improves relationships